-In their seminal contribution, Kiyotaki and Wright (1989) introduced a search theoretic model of commodity money in which goods can function as a medium of exchange, sparking a voluminous literature exploring the microfoundations of money.
-Characterizing the set of dynamic equilibria is an essential part of many applications.
-These models feature a large multiplicity of dynamic equilibria that includes cycles, sunspots, and other non-Markovian equilibria.
-While multiplicity is in some sense a natural feature of monetary models, it can also make analyzing dynamics a challenging task.
+We explore a source of multiplicity in the Kiyotaki-Wright [9] model of commodity money.
+This seminal contribution introduced a search theoretic model of commodity money in which goods can function as a medium of exchange, sparking a voluminous literature exploring the microfoundations of money.
+[8] extended the original model to allow mixed strategies and dynamics and showed that the model features a large multiplicity of dynamic equilibria that includes cycles, sunspots, and other non-Markovian equilibria.
+We show that despite this multiplicity, when search is frequent, we can sharply characterize features common to all equilibria.

-This paper demonstrates the tight connection between the extent of multiplicity and the frequency of search.
+We first demonstrate a tight connection between the extent of multiplicity and the frequency of search.
 We adapt the model parameters so that one can vary the frequency of search without altering other features of the economy such as the frequency of actually meeting trading partners in a given unit of time.
-Agents search each period, but are less likely to find a trading partner if the time period is short.
-By varying the period length, we can study economies with different search frequencies.
+In other words, with increased frequency of search, there are more points on the timeline in which it is possible for an individual to encounter another trader, although at each of those points the agent is less likely to find a potential trading partner.
+Consequently, the average number of times an agent finds a potential trading partner in a fixed unit of time, say a year, remains constant across models.
+By varying the interval of time between search opportunities, we can study economies with different search frequencies.

-We focus on the set of symmetric equilibria in an economy with symmetric parameters and initial conditions.
+To isolate the role of frequency of search in generating multiplicity, we focus on the set of symmetric equilibria in an economy with symmetric parameters and initial conditions, a class for which we can sharply characterize several features of the set of equilibria.
+As such, we focus on agents' decisions of whether to accept commodity money in trade, abstracting from the question of which goods are used as commodity money.
 Within this class of equilibria, the role of the frequency of search is especially stark.
 With any strictly positive interval between search opportunities, the set of symmetric equilibria retains much of the multiplicity.
-In contrast, in the limiting case in which agents search continuously there is a unique dynamic equilibrium.
+We show that as search becomes more frequent the set of equilibria shrinks in several well defined ways.
+As a special case, in the limit in which agents search continuously there is a unique dynamic equilibrium.
+Consequently this limiting equilibrium is a good approximation to every equilibrium when search is frequent.